Table of Contents [+/-]

 This chapter describes how to obtain and install MySQL.
 A summary of the procedure follows and later sections provide the details.
 If you plan to upgrade an existing version of MySQL to a newer version rather than install MySQL for the first time, see Section 2.13.1, “Upgrading MySQL”, for information about upgrade procedures and about issues that you should consider before upgrading.

-If you are interested in migrating to MySQL from another database system, you may wish to read Section A.8, “MySQL 5.1 FAQ: Migration”, which contains answers to some common questions concerning migration issues.
+If you are interested in migrating to MySQL from another database system, see Section A.8, “MySQL 5.1 FAQ: Migration”, which contains answers to some common questions concerning migration issues.

 Installation of MySQL generally follows the steps outlined here: